 What sofa is most durable?

 Consumers who are educated understand the importance of doing some research before making major purchases, such as couches.
 We recommend starting by looking at the sofa’s frame.
 Some frames are made of plastic while others are constructed are made of laminated or steel however wood is the best option.
 Frames that last the longest are built using dense hardwoods like maple, walnut, or teak.
-They generally last longer than the cheaper wood such as Douglas or pine.
+They generally last longer than cheaper wood such as Douglas or pine.

 The longest-lasting (and the most expensive) frame for a sofa is constructed by joining wood tabs in holes, referred to as mortise-and-tenon joinery.
 They typically cost around $2,000 or more.
 The most common frame design utilizes screws, dowels staples, glue, corner blocks as well as additional wood pieces.